djvill/LSA2019-Reproducible-Research/intro_to_git.md

 All right!
 So
-we can save changes to files and see what we've changed—now how can we restore older versions of things?
+we can save changes to files and see what we've changed---now how can we restore older versions of things?
 We need that, as we realize Zulu is in fact not related to Spanish and decide to scrap that line.
 Checking `git status` tells us that the file has been changed,